 Often called the ‘dogs of the sea’ because of their curiosity, playfulness, and affection, seals are also known in German as seehunds, meaning sea hounds.

-International Day of Seal brings attention to these lovable marine mammals and raises awareness about their plight!
+International Day of the Seal brings attention to these lovable marine mammals and raises awareness about their plight!

 How to Celebrate International Day of the Seal